ellieplayswow/ScrapHead/README.md

 an addon to manage scrapping of items, with rules to filter out most common scrappable items for you

+**DISCLAIMER:** when you log in to a character, open your character tab (default bind: `C`) to cache your equipment sets. this is used by the `UselessBOP` rule and may cause issues otherwise for legacy/timewalking sets

 ## how it works

 rules are defined in the `Rules` directory. at present: